CCareaga/useless/README.md

 # useless VM
 ---

-In its current state useless is a register-based virtual machine written in C. It has 24 instructions and uses an assembly language smiliar to x86 assembly.
+In its current state, useless is a register-based virtual machine written in C. It has 24 instructions and uses an assembly language smiliar to x86 assembly.
 After creating useless, I wanted to test it's effectiveness.
 In order to do this I wrote an even simpler VM that runs inside of useless called even-more-useless VM (emuvm).
 EmuVM is a very simple stack-based virtual machine written entirely in the language of the useless VM.
-Along the way I also created a dubugging command-line called udb.
+Along the way I also created a debugging command-line called udb.
 It displays registers, the stack, and the current line and supports typical debugging commands such as break, continue, step and print.

 NOTE: the creation of nested VM's from scratch is purely a proof-of-concept exercise, hence the name useless.
 Despite the seemingly futile nature of this repository, I believe this experiment has been extermely valuable to me as a learning experience.
 I urge others to read through the code and take a crack at writting some simple programs to run in both uvm and emuvm.
 Hopefully this repo provides a glimpse at the mind-boggling things that can be done in C (or any programming language for that matter).

 #### Example Program
 ---
-here is what a program to recursively print a string backwards looks like in useless assembly:
+Here is what a program to recursively print a string backwards looks like in useless assembly:

 ```
 mv &src a